DewaineHale/my-digital-history-project/pages/essay-02.md

 In the Nogales International Editorial published August 13, 1932, the editorial titled “Smoot-Hawley Tariff Act”, focuses on the Imperial Conference at Ottawa, which was the British Empire Economic Conference to discuss The Great Depression and associated trade restrictions.
 In the article it is implied that the concept of “imperial preference” will be enacted and will result in discrimination against American manufacturers exports of essential raw materials such as coal, steel and tobacco, which would further reduce the amount of foreign commerce and any increase in the future will be lost.
 This article is one example of the divide between Republican and Democrat parties over international trade policy.
 Republicans in general favored continued high import tariffs since they proposed that this would help to save American manufacturers.
 Democrats argued that higher tariffs were not the right solution and that America should instead try to work cooperatively with other countries for international trade.

 As a result of the Smoot-Hawley Tariff Act, many countries enacted their own restrictive tariffs for imports, which worsened the Great Depression.
-Four years after the passing of the Smoot-Hawley Tariff Act, the Reciprocal Trade Agreements Act was created to put into place significant policy change by giving the president more power in tariff making authority and reduce congressional control of trade policy.
+Four years after the passing of the Smoot-Hawley Tariff Act, the **Reciprocal Trade Agreements Act** was created to put into place significant policy change by giving the president more power in tariff making authority and reduce congressional control of trade policy.
 This act reversed the projection towards higher tariffs and worked to promoted cooperation with foreign governments and American exports.

+## Reciprocal Trade Agreements Act

 ## WW2 era and the establishment of the 1947 GATT